 Three Steps for Women to Weather the Stormy Economy

-No. 3: Spend recovery money on projects in health, child care, education and social services.
+No. 3: Spending on health care, child care, education and social services: